ShaunaGordon/shaunagordon.github.com/content/posts/2024-07-27-appalachia.md.md

 The *eastern* third.

 Officially, not even Cincinnati (or its Kentucky-side counterpart) is part of it, let alone Middleton, which is a fair distance north and *very much* in corn plains country.
 Not only does that matter, but it also makes it abundantly clear to Appalachians that he's...well...not.

+And though it is definitely the crossroads of the state in every sense of the word, Columbus very much isn't, either.
+And in fact, there's a marked difference between Columbus and its immediate exurbs, and the barely an hour away line where Appalachia officially starts.